alanbchristie/ra-converter/README.md

   RA co-ordinates (I use [SkyView] on an iPhone 11)
 - A compass (or smartphone with a compass)

+> This trick is based on the fact that although the celestial co-ordinates do change over time (due to [Axial precession]) that change is so slow you don't really have to adjust your reference point for many years.
+Your RA axis is probably only graduated every 5 or 10 minutes anyway making adjustments even less likely.

 ## Background
 I have my first telescope, but I'm just learning.